-This page is to be used to specifically identify the people/organisations to which this document, or part of, may be shared.
-For example, these could include Social Worker, ELSA, Key Worker, Setting Manager, Class Teacher, OT, PBS, Specialist Teacher Advisory Service etc. Parent(s) to sign if in agreement to share.
+This page is to be used to specifically identify the people/organisations to which this document may be shared.
+Some examples are given, and could include ELSA, Class Teacher, Year Group Leader, OT, PBS, Specialist Teacher Advisory Service etc. Guardian(s) to sign if in agreement to share.

-It is advisable to think ahead of any professionals who this might be shared with in the future eg County SEN Team, next school, EP etc. If parents are in agreement then the EPAC can be included in the evidence when applying for Statutory Assessment.
+It is advisable to think ahead of any professionals who this might be shared with in the future eg County SEN Service, next school, EP etc. If Guardians are in agreement the Education Plan can be included in the evidence for the EHCP Annual Review.

-Finally, please store the EPAC in a secure file, and only circulate by email to agreed parties.
+Finally, please store the Education Plan in a secure file, and only circulate to agreed parties.
 Please check that email addresses are secure.

-Please contact the Hampshire & Isle of Wight Virtual Schools for any queries, guidance and advice.
-See our website for Post-LAC information.
+Please contact the Hampshire & Isle of Wight Virtual School for any further queries, guidance and advice; also see our website for Post LAC information.